 We all get older; it’s an inevitable part of life.
 But aging doesn’t need to be something we try to avoid.
 In fact, you don’t have to feel older as you age—no matter what that age is.

 We’ve talked before about what you can do to possibly increase your chances of living longer.
 Now, let’s go over some ways you can embrace healthy aging and make positive changes at any time of life.

 5 Vibrant Tips for Healthy Aging

 We’re living longer than ever these days.
-According to the Centers for Disease Control (CDC), average life expectancy in the United States is 78.7 years.
 This means we have more time to enjoy life—but only if we take care of ourselves so we can feel good through our golden years.

 Obviously, eating well and getting regular exercise are important for healthy aging.
 Most people know that, so let’s look at some other less-expected ways to enjoy life as you get older.

 #1 Act the Age You Want to Feel